isamu-isozaki/teamai_test/ea/index.html.md

 ### Formats for invites
 * MTG for meetings in person, either in the boardroom or another location
-* INTERVIEW for interviews (make sure to loop in our PR partner)
+* INTERVIEW for interviews (make sure to loop in our PR partner/index.html.md)
 * PHONECALL for phone calls
 * VIDEOCALL for video conference calls using Zoom
-  * Example: “VIDEOCALL Kirsten Abma for Executive Assistant” or "VIDEOCALL Kirsten Abma (GitLab) & Sid Sijbrandij (GitLab)""
+  * Example: “VIDEOCALL Kirsten Abma for Executive Assistant� or "VIDEOCALL Kirsten Abma (GitLab/index.html.md) & Sid Sijbrandij (GitLab/index.html.md)""
-* When using the [Zoom plugin for Google Calendar](/handbook/communication/#video-calls) you can easily get the info you need in the invite.
+* When using the [Zoom plugin for Google Calendar](https://github.com/isamu-isozaki/teamai_test/tree/master/communication/#video-calls/index.html.md) you can easily get the info you need in the invite.
 * Please add the subject of the call in the description, for internal and external calls.
 <br>
 * All external meetings RSVP should be confirmed with the guests a day before to make sure people are attending or need to reschedule
 * When meetings are being rescheduled please put RESCHEDULING at the beginning of the appointment
 * When video calls or meetings are being recorded add RECORDING to the invite so people in the boardroom can see it and keep the background noise minimal
 * Addresses in calendar invites should only have an address and nothing else
-* **Everyone external** receives a link to the [GitLab About page](/about).
+* **Everyone external** receives a link to the [GitLab About page](/about/index.html.md).
 Only for final interviews people receive the form to fill out.
 * **All** holds on Sid's calendar need a reason so he can judge when the hold might no longer apply.

 Make sure to include the following in the description: